Minimum-Weight Parity Factor Decoder for Quantum Error Correction: Evaluation

-For \textbf{color code}, we consider the depolarizing noise and circuit-level noise in \cref{fig:eva-color}, whose decoding hypergraphs are both general hypergraphs.
-While the HUF decoder is generally not as accurate as the C-MWPM decoder~\cite{gidney2023new}, \hyperion achieves higher accuracy than the C-MWPM decoder.
-The circuit-level noise of the color code is suboptimal in terms of the effective code distance, as shown by the slope of the logical error rate curve in \cref{fig:eva-color-circuit}.
-Nonetheless, \hyperion achieves the same effective code distance as the C-MWPM decoder.
-The HUF decoder, on the other hand, fails to achieve the same effective code distance in some cases, e.g., for $d=5$.
+For \textbf{color code}, we consider the depolarizing noise and circuit-level noise, which results in general hypergraphs.
+While the HUF decoder is generally not as accurate as the C-MWPM decoder~\cite{gidney2023new}, \hyperion achieves a higher accuracy than that of the C-MWPM decoder, as shown in~\autoref{fig:eva-color}.
+The circuit-level noise of the color code is suboptimal in terms of the effective code distance, as shown by the slope of the logical error rate curve in \autoref{fig:eva-color-circuit}.
+Nonetheless, \hyperion achieves the same effective code distance as C-MWPM.
+The HUF decoder, on the other hand, fails to increase the effective code distance when $d$ increases from $3$ to $5$.